April Month of Troublemaking Workshops

 Past practice is one of the most frequently cited concepts in labor relations.
 In this workshop, retired union attorney Robert M. Schwartz, author of How to Win Past Practice Grievances, will discuss the subject in a straightforward manner, identifying the five elements of a bonafide past practice and when a practice has, and does not have, contractual status.

-Austerity: The Myth and How to Fight It (Date and time TBA)
+Austerity: The Myth and How to Fight It (Thursday April 22: 7 PM EDT)

 The Covid-19 pandemic, while unique, has created a familiar crisis in the form of shrinking tax revenues and demands for concessions from workers.
 In this panel, we'll hear about how austerity is a political choice—not a material necessity—as well as how some unions are fighting back against austerity-driven concessions.
-Panelists TBA.
+Panelists: Geva Hickman-Johnson, high school English teacher and bargaining committee member with the Prince George's County Education Association, John Courtney, president, ATU Local 265, Anneta Argyres, president of the Professional Staff Union (MTA/NEA) and director of the Labor Extension Program at UMass Boston.

 Organizing at Amazon: Lessons Learned and the Work Ahead (Saturday April 24: 4 PM EDT)

 Amazon is now the second-largest employer in the U.S., and a presence everywhere in the lives of Americans, reshaping the retail and logistics landscape.
 This panel will provide an overview of the company’s operations and growth and the threat it poses to members of the Teamsters, postal unions, UFCW, ILWU, and other unions, as well as working conditions generally.
-We’ll hear from workers on what it’s like to work at Amazon, and about organizing in the company’s warehouses, including a report on the union drive in Bessemer, Alabama.
+We’ll hear from workers on what it’s like to work at Amazon, and about organizing in the company’s warehouses.
 Moderator: Maximillian Alvarez, Editor-in-Chief of The Real News Network and host of Working People podcast.
-Panelists: Spencer Cox, Amazon researcher, PhD student, University of Minnesota, Lauren Kaori Gurley, senior staff writer at Motherboard, VICE's tech site, and a representative from Amazonians United NYC.
+Panelists: Peter Olney, retired organizing director, International Longshore and Warehouse Union (ILWU), Lauren Kaori Gurley, senior staff writer at Motherboard, VICE's tech site, and a representative from Amazonians United NYC.

 In the past few years, the gravity of the climate crisis has become ever more clear even as policymakers and corporations refuse to act.
 At the grassroots level, labor has become increasingly active in finding a solution, but much remains to be done.
 What are local union activists doing to build a more sustainable workplace and world, and how can rising union activism connect with the global struggle to stop catastrophic climate change?
-Panelists TBA.
+Panelists: David Yao, Vice President, Seattle local, APWU, Greg Nammacher, Chief of Staff, SEIU Local 26, and Lexie, Amazon Employees for Climate Justice.

 National Educators Call: Assessing and Building Power in the Pandemic and Beyond.
 (Tuesday April 27: 8 PM EDT)